First Response Time Metrics Are Misleading: Here Are the Ones That Matter

 1. First Contact Resolution Rate

-First contact resolution measures whether the customer’s issue was fully resolved on the first interaction without follow-up or escalation.
-It is the metric most directly connected to CSAT because customers whose issue is resolved completely on first contact almost universally rate the experience positively, regardless of how long the resolution took.
-According to Freshworks’ 2024 benchmark data, teams using AI-assisted knowledge management achieve first contact resolution rates of 77%.
-Teams that track FCR consistently make different decisions about agent training, knowledge base investment, and escalation design than teams that track first response time.
+Customers whose issue is resolved on first contact rate the experience well regardless of how long it took.
+According to Freshworks’ 2024 benchmark data, teams using AI-assisted knowledge management achieve FCR rates of 77%.
+Teams that track FCR make different decisions about agent training, knowledge base investment, and escalation design than teams that track first response time.

 2. Repeat Contact Rate

 Repeat contact rate measures the percentage of customers who contact support again within a defined window, typically seven days, about the same issue.
-It is direct evidence of resolution quality: a customer who contacts twice about the same issue was not resolved the first time.
-Research consistently identifies repeat contact rate as one of the strongest leading indicators of CSAT decline.
-When repeat contact rate rises, CSAT follows downward within 30 to 60 days.
-When it falls, CSAT follows upward.
-Tracking FCR and repeat contact rate together gives a more complete picture of resolution quality than either metric alone.
+It is direct evidence of resolution quality.
+A customer who contacts twice about the same issue was not resolved the first time.

 3. Customer Effort Score

-Customer Effort Score measures how easy or difficult it was for the customer to get their issue resolved.
-Gartner research consistently identifies CES as the strongest predictor of customer loyalty and repeat purchase, outperforming CSAT and NPS as retention indicators.
-The question “how easy was it to resolve your issue today?” captures the experience that drives churn more accurately than satisfaction scores, because it measures the customer’s experience of the process rather than their emotional response to the outcome.
+The question “how easy was it to resolve your issue today?” captures what drives churn more accurately than satisfaction scores.
+It measures the customer’s experience of the process, not their emotional response to the outcome.
 For most ANZ mid-market support teams, CES is the metric most directly actionable through operating model changes.

 4. Time to True Resolution

-Time to true resolution measures the elapsed time from a customer’s first contact to confirmed resolution, including all subsequent contacts if the issue required multiple interactions.
 This is distinct from average handle time, which measures only the duration of individual contacts.
-A team can have excellent average handle time and poor time to true resolution simultaneously if contacts are being closed quickly without being resolved genuinely.
-Time to true resolution connects the operational metrics the team tracks internally to the experience the customer actually has.
+A team can have excellent average handle time and poor time to true resolution at the same time.
+That happens when contacts are being closed quickly without being resolved.
+Time to true resolution connects the internal metrics the team tracks to the experience the customer actually has.

 How to Start Changing Your Metrics Without Rebuilding Reporting

-The transition from first response time as the primary metric to experience-oriented metrics does not require a full reporting rebuild.
-Start by adding repeat contact rate to the existing dashboard with a seven-day window and review it weekly.
+Add repeat contact rate to the existing dashboard with a seven-day window.
+Review it weekly.
 Add a weekly review of unresolved tickets older than five days to identify structural causes.
 Add a monthly agent session where agents explain the top three patterns they see that the metrics do not capture.
-These three additions require no platform change and surface more actionable insight than most formal CX measurement programmes.
+These three changes require no platform change.
+They surface more insight than most formal CX measurement programmes.

 Book a 30-minute diagnostic call.
-We will tell you honestly what is broken, what is not, and what to fix first.
+We will tell you what is broken, what is not, and what to fix first.

 Frequently Asked Questions

 Because first response time and CSAT measure different things.
-CSAT reflects whether the customer felt their issue was resolved well, not whether they received an initial acknowledgement quickly.
-If first response time improves but first contact resolution rate and repeat contact rate remain unchanged, the customer experience has not improved.
-The faster acknowledgement is not what customers were dissatisfied with in the first place.
-Check whether repeat contact rate has changed alongside the first response time improvement.
-If it has not, the metric improvement and the CSAT score are measuring different aspects of the service.
+CSAT reflects whether the customer felt their issue was resolved well.
+If first response time improves but FCR and repeat contact rate stay the same, the customer experience has not improved.
+The faster acknowledgement was not what customers were dissatisfied with.
+Check whether repeat contact rate has changed alongside FRT.
+If it has not, the two metrics are measuring different aspects of the service.

 Five to six primary metrics reviewed weekly, with a broader set available on demand.
 The primary set should include CSAT trend, repeat contact rate, first contact resolution rate, customer effort score, and self-service deflection rate.
-Adding more metrics to the primary set consistently reduces accountability because ownership of each metric becomes unclear.
+Adding more metrics to the primary set reduces accountability because ownership of each metric becomes unclear.
 Every metric beyond the primary six should have a specific question it answers and a specific owner who acts on it.